"It is this honesty, this taste of the measure, I like to find in an honest and healthy Lyonnaise dish" - Paul Bocuse

 The ticketing system is relatively simple as the city has only one public transport operator, the SYTRAL.
 Single tickets cost 1,90 €, but one can buy a 10-ticket carnet for €16.90.
 There are also 1, 2 and 3-day cards, as well as weekly and monthly passes.

-Tickets are available from bus and tram drivers (in this case, you pay more), as well as machines at metro entrances and several bus/tram stops.
+Tickets are available from bus and tram drivers (in this case, you pay more) and machines at metro entrances and several bus/tram stops.
 Bring coins, as machines don't accept banknotes (or some international credit cards), which is a real pain in the ass.
 Time-stamp tickets on all forms of public transport or risk a fine.

-If you plan to stay for more than 4-5 days, I recommend you buy a weekly pass (pass Hebdo) which is valid from Monday to Sunday inclusive and costs €19.30.
-To issue the card, you need to go to one of the six TCL agents available (office hours).
-You need to bring an ID with you as the card is personalized and has your photo.
+If you plan to stay for more than 4-5 days, I recommend you buy a weekly pass (pass Hebdo), valid from Monday to Sunday inclusive and costs €19.30.
+You must visit one of the six TCL agents available (during office hours) to issue the card.
+You must bring an ID as the card is personalized and has your photo.
 You have to pay an extra €5 when you issue it.
 Then you can reload it as many times as you want for €19.30.
 The most central TCL agent is located at 6 Place Bellecour.

 Lyon's public transport system is excellent, and buses are always on time, but walking is the best way to see the city.

 The public transit system has been complemented since 2005 by Vélo'v, a bicycle network providing a low-cost service where bicycles can be hired and returned at any of 340 stations throughout the city.
 Borrowing a bicycle for less than 30 minutes is free.
 Free rental time can be extended for another 30 minutes at any station.